CalebClauson/text-rpg/README.md

 - buff
 - status

-This allows combat to be expanded without hardcoding every move directly into the interface.
+This allows combat to expand without hardcoding every move directly into the interface.

 ## Enemy Generation

 Enemies are dynamically generated from a JSON file, allowing new enemies to be added or balanced without changing the core combat code.

+Enemy stats can also scale based on the player level, which helps combat feel more progressive.

 Example enemies include: